nicoCorbal/porfolio/src/content/en/privacy-policy_en.md

-# Personal Data Protection - OSIX
+# Personal Data Protection - OSIX Tech

-OSIX protects and guarantees the fundamental right to data protection and is especially committed to safeguarding individuals' privacy.
+OSIX Tech protects and guarantees the fundamental right to data protection and is especially committed to safeguarding individuals' privacy.
 Data processing is carried out in accordance with Regulation (EU) 2016/679 (GDPR) and Organic Law 3/2018 on the Protection of Personal Data and Guarantee of Digital Rights.
 Such processing adheres to the principles of lawfulness, fairness, transparency, purpose limitation, data minimization, accuracy, storage limitation, integrity, confidentiality, and proactive accountability.

-OSIX maintains a dynamic understanding of this policy to adapt it to regulatory updates, case law, decisions by supervisory authorities, or sector practices.
+OSIX Tech maintains a dynamic understanding of this policy to adapt it to regulatory updates, case law, decisions by supervisory authorities, or sector practices.
 Any modification will be announced in advance.

 ---

 ## 1. Data Controller

-The general responsibility for data processing lies with David Manuel Raposeiras Canaval, Data Protection Officer of OSIX.
+The general responsibility for data processing lies with David Manuel Raposeiras Canaval, Data Protection Officer of OSIX Tech.
 - **Informal contact**: form at https://osix.tech
 - **Formal contact**: dpd@osix.tech